broadinstitute/adapt-web/README.md

 Contains a minified version of the static assets for Vue.
 Django accesses Vue's `public` folder via this.

 ## Production Server Structure
 The production server is currently hosted on an EC2 instance on AWS.
-It was set up based on the instructions [this Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).
+It was set up based on the instructions in [this Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).
 This repository is located at `/home/ubuntu/adapt-web`.

 Anything in italics is what you most likely want to edit.